-This module contains Terminal, the primary API entry point.
+Module containing Terminal, the primary API entry point.

-class Terminal (kind=None, stream=None, force_styling=False)
+${\tt class \ Terminal}\ (kind=None, stream=None, force\styling=False)$

 An abstraction for color, style, positioning, and input in the terminal.

 This keeps the endless calls to tigetstr() and tparm() out of your code, acts intelligently when somebody pipes your output to a non-terminal, and abstracts over the complexity of unbuffered keyboard input.
 It uses the terminfo database to remain portable across terminal types.